Ski to Sea Race: Cyclocross biking

+The course is often updated, most recently in 2023, when the course was updated to be approximately 11 mi long.

-Kayaking Bellingham Bay
+Kayaking

 The Bellingham Bay leg was added in 1980, and it was made exclusively a kayaking event in 1992.
 The final leg of the event that stretched across Bellingham Bay was added to tie in the Ski to Sea name and to add a more exciting finish to the race.
 Originally this leg used Hobie cats, though sailboats were allowed in 1981.
 In 1990 the choice of sailboats or sea kayaks was added for this leg of the Ski to Sea Race.
 Two years later, the leg was restricted to kayaks, because wind to move sailboats is unreliable on Bellingham Bay.

 Today, kayakers paddle 5 mi across Bellingham Bay from Squalicum Harbor on the north side of Bellingham to Marine Park in Fairhaven on the south side of Bellingham, then beach their kayaks and run across land to ring a bell at the finish line.

 The baton

 The first several races used an actual baton.
 Later, necklace medallions were added and racers had to place the medallion over around the neck of their teammate as they tagged off to the next event.
 For many years, a sweatband, worn on the wrist, took the place of the medallion.
 Racers would pass the sweatband to their teammate racing the next leg at the transition points.

-In recent years, the race has used transponder timing and teams have carried an electronic timing chip attached to a lanyard.
-The chip is swiped at the start of the race and is carried by the lanyard that is traded off from one teammate to the other at the exchange of each leg.
-At the transition point for each leg of the race, the chip is swiped again to register the end time of the previous leg, and the start of the next.
-The chip has to be swiped at the end of the race by the kayaker after ringing the ceremonial bell.
-For the 2011 edition of the race, the chip was mounted to a neoprene wristband instead of a lanyard.
-From 2012, the race has returned to chips on the wristbands.
+In recent years, the race has used transponder timing, and teams have carried an electronic timing chip.
+The chip was originally attached to a lanyard and was updated to a neoprene wristband in 2011.
+The timing chip tracks the team time as well as the length of each leg by being "swiped", or passed in front of a panel, at a timing tent located at the start and end of each leg.
+The chip has to be swiped at the end of the race by the kayaker before ringing a ceremonial bell.

 Divisions

-Although everyone races in the same Ski to Sea Race, teams register in seven divisions: Corporate, Veterans, High School, Whatcom County, Car Free, Masters, and Family.
-These divisions are spread across Competitive and Recreational classes, with additional sub-divisions of "Open" (three or fewer females), "Mixed" (four or more females), and "Female" (women only).
+Although everyone races in the same Ski to Sea Race, teams register in nine divisions: Competitive, Recreational, Corporate, Veterans, High School, Whatcom County, Car Free, Masters, and Family.
+Three of the divisions—Competitive, Recreational, and Whatcom County—have additional sub-divisions of "Open" (three or fewer females), "Mixed" (four or more females), and "Female" (women only).
 Typically almost half of the teams register in the Recreational divisions, and about a quarter in the Competitive divisions.
-Since the divisions were established almost every winning team has come from the Competitive divisions, with winning teams from 1987 and 2016 coming from the Whatcom County division.
+Since the divisions were established, almost every winning team has come from the Competitive Open division, with winning teams from 1987 and 2016 coming from the Whatcom County Open division.

 In the past, when different types of boats were allowed in the water events, further subdivisions existed accordingly.